d-bl/GroundForge/docs/snow-stitches/index.md

 ![pairs as threads for a snowflake](blobs.png?align=right) We can interpret pair diagrams of snowflakes as thread diagrams.
-The figure on the right we see blobs highlighting four stitches in such a thread diagram.
+In the figure on the right we see blobs highlighting four stitches in such a thread diagram.
 The caption enumerates these stitches in the order they are worked.
 The R means we start working with the two pairs on the right.
 More examples (and explanations) on [MAE-gf](/MAE-gf/docs/snow-stitches/#examples).